wraith-labs/wraith/README.md

 Previously, the Wraith project was intending to switch to C++ rather than Golang.
 However, Golang, while [slightly slower](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/go-gpp.html) than C++ (still faster than Python), is much more portable and easier for me to maintain.

 To see the progress on the Wraith v4 release, please check the [indev](https://github.com/TR-SLimey/wraith-RAT/tree/indev) branch, though any code there is untested and not recommended for use.

+Contributions to the Wraith project are very welcome.
+If you have a contribution you would like to make, feel free to open a pull request.

 ## Disclaimer
 We, the project author and its contributors, do not accept any responsibility for any damage caused using this software.
 By using Wraith, you accept full responsibility for your actions and acknowledge that this software was created for educational purposes only, and meant for use exclusively on systems owned by the user, or those which the user has explicit permission to access for use with this software.